lostfile1/txten/README.md

 - it encodes user txt
 - also decodes it
+- so easy a script kiddie could figure it out
 - could be used for encoding passwords but why would you want to :D

 ## usage